Fountain of Faith

 The Fountain of Faith is a monumental sculptural group by Carl Milles in Falls Church, Virginia.
-It is located in National Memorial Park, a large cemetery which also displays a colossal cast of Milles' Sunsinger.
+It is located in National Memorial Park, a large cemetery which also displays a colossal cast of Milles' Sunsinger sculpture.
 Each of the fountain's thirty-seven life-size bronze figures evokes a specific individual whom Milles had known before their death.

-It was inaugurated in 1952 after 12 years of Milles' work.
+The work was inaugurated in 1952 after 12 years of Milles' work.
 On that occasion, the National Symphony Orchestra played in front of a crowd of 25,000.
 Over the years, Milles's dedication to the project had grown so much that he only took payment for four of the figures, not counting the Sunsinger which he also offered to the cemetery's developer Robert F. Marlowe.

 Plaque

-A visitors sign on the stairs leading to the fountain explains the sculptures' significance:
+A sign on the stairs leading to the fountain explains the sculptures' significance:

 "In these sculptured figures of the Fountain of Faith, Carl Milles, the great Swedish sculptor, has captured the warmth and tenderness, the joy and strength of supreme love in all human relationships.
-Rising above the limits of this world, the beauty and hope of reunion after life is here perpetuation in bronze to give us infinite peace.
+Rising above the limits of this world, the beauty and hope of reunion after life is here perpetuated in bronze to give us infinite peace.